veracity-rumor2020/mEXACT/README.md

-# mEXACT: Exploring a New Facet of Explainability for Multimodal Misinformation Detection
+# Tired of Black-Box Misinformation Detectors?
+Exploring a New Facet of Explainability for Multimodal Misinformation Detection
 ## Introduction
 mEXACT finds a variable-size bucket of check-worthy information whose removal from a false input sample can invert its semantics.
 Consequently, the proposed model is capable of distinguishing contributing and non-contributing misinformation elements for better explainability along with outperforming the existing models over classification performance.